MarkPearlCoZa/Blog_General/_posts/2019-07-01-Kickas-Catch-Up's-Notes.md

 * Nips issues in the bud
 * Is well prepared (opinions are not facts)

+Read Fierce Conversations by Susan Scott

+Think about an issue, problem or person

+## Preparing the conversation

+1. State the issue (the purpose or thing).
+This should have no opinion or feeling in it.
+Hey, can we chat about X
+2. Share your intent (do not problem solve yet).
+3. Provide some examples or facts (high level only)
+4. Share your opinion/feeling
+5. Discuss the stakes/consequences (what are the consequences for them)
+6. Identify your contribution to the problem
+6a.
+Repeat your intent, if appropriate
+7. Ask them for their thoughts/perspectives

+> 10% of conflicts are due to difference of opinion, 90% due to tone or intent.

 # Relationships Matter

 # Designing Your Catch Up